 Because of the generosity of all of you who have supported us in the past and who continue to support us, The Mountain Hermitage is able to continue offering a full roster of retreats in the upcoming year and beyond…

-Finally, from November 9-16, 2018, Annie Nugent will be teaching a Mindfulness – The Way to Freedom Retreat at the Columbine Inn.
+Finally, from November 11 – 20, 2019, Annie Nugent will be teaching a Ten-Day Vipassana Retreat for Experienced Students at the Columbine Inn.
 This silent Vipassana retreat supports the strengthening of mindfulness which leads to wisdom.
 This retreat is open to experience students so please check out the retreat prerequisites on the web page.

 “It was my deepest practice experience, and rewarding in more ways than I could have imagined.”

 Every month we add a new Dharma article to the Reflections on Practice page.